yuppio/node-hide/README.md

 var handle = hide.findWindow('Untitled - Notepad') //Track Notepad's ID to Hide it Later

+hide.getWindowPosition(handle); // you can get current position of the window
+// output {  left: 557,
+//           top: 196,
+//           right: 1373,
+//           bottom: 805}

 hide.hideWindow(handle); //Hide Notepad, I can also take an array of handles, e.g. [1115138,331240] setTimeout(function(){
   hide.showWindow(handle); //Show Notepad After a 1 Second Timeout